-Easy Vegan Irish Soda Bread ☘️ Enjoy this simple vegan recipe for a soft, moist, and delicious traditional Irish soda bread made without dairy buttermilk or eggs.
-GF option.
+Easy Vegan Irish Soda Bread ☘️ Enjoy this simple vegan recipe for a soft, moist, and delicious traditional Irish soda bread made without dairy or eggs.

 There's good reason Irish Soda Bread has been a popular part of Saint Patrick's Day celebrations for generations - it's absolutely scrumptious!